 Many badminton patrons are trying to raise awareness of the sport, and campaign for financial support.
-Though hoping for more attention, most badminton promoters are not looking for this type of publicity.
-Let’s look at 8 of badminton’s controversies from around the globe.
+Though hoping for more attention, most badminton promoters are not looking for this type of publicity, especially in the Badminton Olympics.

 4. New Zealand Badminton Team Name